What is Neuropathic Pain?

 Medicinal CBD for Neuropathic Pain

 Neuropathic pain often responds poorly to standard pain treatments, such as pain medications.
-This is why some medical practitioners believe that medicinal CBD may be a good treatment for neuropathic pain.
+This is why some medical practitioners believe that medicinal CBD Oil for Neuropathic pain may be a good treatment for neuropathic pain.

 A study published in 2014 looked at 303 patients with peripheral neuropathic pain (2).
 This type of neuropathic pain is a pain in the peripheral nervous system, which is any part of the body that is not the spine or head.
 Half the patients were given a THC/CBD spray and the other half a placebo (fake spray).
 The researchers found that 30% of patients who took the THC/CBD spray had reduced pain.